 - LinkedIn limits your uploadable file size to 8MB.

 - LinkedIn limits you to PNG and JPG file types.

 Uploading Your Photo to LinkedIn

-This has gotten easier over the years.
-Thus, I’m not going to go into the details here.
-If you want directions, LinkedIn offers step-by-step help that will have your lovely face up and out to the world in seconds.
+LinkedIn offers step-by-step help to get your lovely face up and out to the world in seconds.